authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 if `otp_form` is `link`, `can_check` initially is `false` and `websocket_url` will be present in `data`.
 You can connect to a websocket with this URL to listen for the event of the link being approved.

 The link will be sent to the end-user at `masked_claim_value`.
-Clicking the link will open an approval page in the default UI.
+Clicking the link will open an approval page in Auth UI.
 When the user has approved the link, a websocket message of a JSON object `{"type": "refresh"}` is sent.
 Upon receiving the message, you can [retrieve a state again](#retrieve-a-state-again).
 The retrieved state should have `can_check=true`.